 If approved by the Executive Committee, a formal invitation to visit will be offered by the Head of Department.
 The Visitor’s details will then be passed to a member of the HR Team who will make the necessary practical arrangements in consultation with the sponsor.

-The Department charges Bench Fees to Academic Visitors at a rate of £100 (plus VAT) per week up to a maximum of £2000 (plus VAT), plus an admin fee of £200 (plus VAT).
+The Department charges Bench Fees to Academic Visitors at a rate of £100 (plus VAT) per week up to a maximum of £2000 (plus VAT) per year, plus an admin fee of £200 (plus VAT).
 In some circumstances the sponsor will agree to waive Bench Fees.

 The Visitor is responsible for obtaining a visa to travel to the U.K. if one is required and will need to present the visa on arrival at the Department.
 If the correct visa has not been obtained the visiting academic will be turned away.
 Please use the web links above to check which visa is required.